ASHISH-KOHLI/DEVOPS/10-AWS/EC2/Placement_groups.md

 ## Key Characteristics

 * Up to **7 partitions per Availability Zone**
+* Can span across multiple AZ across in the same region.
 * Each partition can contain **many instances**
 * Failures affect only **one partition**